ElanMedoff/personal-site/_posts/global-find-and-replace-in-vim.md

 Just like in VSCode, these mappings give us the option to search case-sensitive (`<leader>/c`), search by whole word (`<leader>/w`), or both (`<leader>cw`)!

-To replace multiple results in a single file, type `cgn`, type the replacement, and press escape.
+To replace multiple results in a single file, highlight your results with `/` or one of the commands above, type `cgn`, enter the replacement, and press escape.
 Go the next entry with `n` as normal, and do the same replacement with `.`.